|This is a SAMPLE 9 DAY ITINERARY .... using a 5 day Amazon Cruise on the Delfin III riverboat.

-Length of the itinerary may differ depending upon your chosen cruise.
+Length of the combined itinerary will differ depending upon your chosen cruise.

 Day 1 - Your Home / Lima